 The Debt Securities of a series may be issued in whole or in part in the form of one or more fully registered global securities (a "Global Security") that will be deposited with a depositary (the "Depositary"), or with a nominee for a Depositary identified in the Prospectus Supplement relating to such series.
 In such case, one or more Global Securities will be issued in a denomination or aggregate denomination equal to the portion of the aggregate principal amount of outstanding registered Debt Securities of the series to be represented by such Global Security or Securities.
-Unless and until it is exchanged in whole or in part for Debt Securities in definitive registered form, a Global Security may not be transferred except as a whole by the Depositary for such Global Security to a nominee of such Depositary or by a nominee of such Depositary to such Depositary or another nominee of such Depositary or by such Depositary or any such nominee to a successor of such Depositary or a nominee of such Successor.
+Unless and until it is exchanged in whole or in part for Debt Securities in definitive registered form, a Global Security may not be transferred except as a whole by the Depositary for such Global Security to a nominee of such Depositary or by a nominee of such Depositary or such Depositary or any such nominee to a successor of such Depositary or a nominee of such Successor.